TRaSH-Guides/Guides/.github/CONTRIBUTING.md

 [Source](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13#types){:target="_blank" rel="noopener noreferrer"}

+## When doing a PR that is WIP

-**When doing a PR that is in-progress and not yet complete / ready for review not yet done fully please ensure it is a DRAFT Pull Request**
+When doing a PR that is in-progress and not yet complete / ready for review not yet done fully please ensure it is a **DRAFT Pull Request**

 ## Radarr/Sonarr Custom Format (JSON)